 (4) If a right of exclusive possession is conferred under an agreement, the agreement is not to be treated as a lease.

-(5) An agreement is not a lease or licence to use or occupy land or a subdivision of land to which section 20 of the Town Planning and Development Act 1928 applies.
+(5) An agreement is not a lease or licence to use or occupy land or a subdivision of land to which section 135 or 136 of the Planning and Development Act 2005 applies.

+[Section 6 amended by No. 38 of 2005 s.
+15.]

 Part 3 — Registered tree plantation agreements

 7. Interest in land (plantation interest) created on registration of agreement